B.A. Duke University (2005)

-In 2015 my teaching exercise, “Fill in the Blanks,” was published in Princeton University Press’s The Pocket Instructor: Literature.
+In 2015 my teaching exercise, “Fill in the Blanks,” was published in Princeton University Press’s collection of active learning exercises for the literature classroom, The Pocket Instructor: Literature.
 Based on Mad Libs, the exercise asks students to fill in teacher-prepared blanks in a passage from a distinctive stylist like William Faulkner, helping them to recognize the linguistic choices that define the writer’s style.

 At Princeton, I have taught as an Assistant Instructor for “Children’s Literature,” “Reading Literature: The Essay,” “Introduction to English Literature: 14th to 18th Century,” and “Jane Austen in Context.”
-From 2013-2015, I served as a co-organizer of the English Department’s Eighteenth-Century and Romantic Studies Colloquium.
+My teaching also includes composition at San Francisco State University.
+From 2013-2015, I served as a co-organizer of the Princeton English Department’s Eighteenth-Century and Romantic Studies Colloquium.

 My short humor fiction has appeared on McSweeney’s.